Tahul/vscode-commit-prompt/README.md

 ## 🎮 Demo

-This [demo](https://i.imgur.com/24sNrgN.gif) shows a simple commit, with the default setup you will get after installing the extension.
+This [demo](https://i.imgur.com/24sNrgN.gif) shows a simple commit, with the default setup you will get after installing the extension, with the `conventional-commits` preset.

+You can also find a demo of the `cz-emoji` preset [here](https://i.imgur.com/KdhQncO.gif).

 ![Demo](https://i.imgur.com/24sNrgN.gif)